BrettOrmsby/fris/README.md

 fris <file_path_or_glob> <find_pattern> <replacer> [options]
 ```

-Fris can be run with all the configuration provided by the command line.
+Fris can be run with all the configurations provided by the command line.

 #### Example